Three-Winding Transformer (Three-Phase)

 .

-For three-winding three-phase transformers, the coupling between the different windings in each phase is the same.
+For three-winding three-phase transformers, the connection between the different windings in each phase is the same.

-In the case of a transformer with a five-bar core, the additional magnetic flux paths provided by the additional bars can be represented using the zero-sequence magnetic resistances that were originally developed for the magnetic paths through the air in a three-bar core transformer.
+In the case of a transformer with a five-rod core, the additional magnetic flux paths provided by the additional rods can be represented using zero-sequence magnetic resistances, which were originally developed for magnetic paths through air in a transformer with a three-rod core.

-In the five-core model, the magnetic resistances from the phases to the additional windings must be equal to the magnetic resistances between the phases:
+In the five-core model, the magnetic resistances from the phases to the additional windings should be equal to the magnetic resistances between the phases.:

 .